Reconstruction of Reionization History through Dispersion Measure of Fast Radio Bursts: Introduction

 There are already some attempts which try to use the DM of FRBs combined with their redshift information to constrain the reionization history \citep{Zheng:2014rpa, Fialkov:2016fjb}.
 However it is not easy to measure the redshift of each FRB sample precisely.
 In this paper, we choose to use the large-scale clustering information to study the reionization history, which has been used to study the information of the host environment \citep{Shirasaki:2017otr}.
 Interestingly, we find that the auto-correlation information of DM from mock FRB samples, combining with the Planck 2018 measurements, could significantly improve the constraints on the evolution of the ionization fraction $x_e(z)$ during the epoch of reionization both in the instantaneous ``\texttt{tanh}'' model and redshift-asymmetric model.
 The structure of this paper is organized as follows.
 In Sec. \ref{sec:DMm}, we summarize the DM of FRBs and its possible clustering properties.
 We also present a theoretical model of the DM auto-correlation.
 In Sec. \ref{sec:md}, we show the parameterizations we adopted for the ionization fraction, which describe the reionization history as a function of redshift.
-In Sec. \ref{sec:data}, we then present the mock FRB samples we used and its angular power spectrum.
-We also specify the Planck 2018 measurements we included in this paper.
-Sec. \ref{sec:res} presents results based on the mock FRB data and Planck 2018 measurements by considering different reionization models.
+In Sec. \ref{sec:data}, we then present the mock DM angular power spectra (APS) and the Planck 2018 measurements we included in this paper.
+Sec. \ref{sec:res} presents results based on the mock DM spectra and the Planck 2018 measurements by considering different reionization models.
 In particular, we derive limits on the reionization duration.
 Finally, we present conclusions in Sec. \ref{sec:con}.